ellatakee10/CISC101-Group-60-TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-14)
+- updated weather swap section to go inside if below one degree celcius.

 **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: